gantayat03/Burpsuite/README.md

-## Burpsuite Basica and Essentials
+## Burpsuite Basics and Essentials